BennyE/Stellar-Express-SSH-Password-Update/README.md

 # Stellar-Express-SSH-Password-Update
-Small tool to allow the update of the "support" user password for a given cluster
+Small tool to allow the update of the "support" user password for a given cluster.
+There is a mandatory dependence ony "paramiko" (pip3 install paramiko).

 # Usage (-h)
 ```